htcondor/htcondor/docs/admin-manual/file-and-cred-transfer.rst

 Kerberos, AFS usage by running jobs
 '''''''''''''''''''''''''''''''''''

+The configuration for using kerberos tokens with user jobs can be enabled by setting the metaknob "use feature: KRB".
+To see the parameters this metaknob sets, you can run the command "condor_config_val use feature:krb"

 The first step is for :tool:`condor_submit` to obtain the kerberos uberticket.
 It will do this by executing an external program specified in the condor_config file as :macro:`SEC_CREDENTIAL_PRODUCER`.
 This program takes no arguments, and